istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

     The request should return 200 (OK) in approximately 5 seconds.

-1. Exit the source pod and use `kubectl` to set a 3s timeout on calls to the `httpbin.org` external service:
+1. Use `kubectl` to set a 3s timeout on calls to the `httpbin.org` external service:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF